Every little personal finance tip can help make your finances better.

 The financial education category lists personal finance tips that can help you learn more about money.

 71. Read personal finance books

 If you don’t know where to start with your own financial education, start by reading a personal finance book.
 This is how I started teaching myself about money, and I can’t recommend it highly enough.
 It can be just enough to get you moving in the right direction with your money.

 - Read: Personal Finance Books Everyone Should Read (blog post)

 To increase your knowledge of personal finance, a good personal finance tip is to listen to podcasts.
 I used to listen to money podcasts during my commute before I started my blog.
 It was my very first introduction to learning about money.
 This is an easy way to learn about money with very little effort.

-- Listen to the Bad With Money With Gaby Dunn podcast
+- Listen: Bad With Money With Gaby Dunn (podcast)

 73. Take a personal finance course